jenil04/web3-tutorial/readme.md

-Tutorial code for Intro to Web3.js.
+Tutorial code for Intro to Web3.js on Chainshot.com.